geojson/draft-geojson/charter.md

 identity of a "Target" within the confines of a GeoJSON object, it also does not fit the specification of a "Location Object" (Section 5.2 of RFC 3693, Section 3.2 of RFC 6280).
-When a GeoJSON object is used in a context where it identifies the location of a Target, it becomes subject to the architectural, security, and privacy considerations in RFC 6280.
+When a GeoJSON object is used in a context where it identifies the location of a target, it becomes subject to the architectural, security, and privacy considerations in RFC 6280.
 The application of those considerations is specific to protocols that make use of GeoJSON objects and is out of scope for the GeoJSON WG.
 As the WG considers extensibility it will be careful not to